 You will have two options for how you want to design your site: let Wix create a website for you or pick a template to customize.
 This tutorial is for the first option which we feel provides a more custom experience while preventing overwhelm by walking your through the process step-by-step:

 There are a few things you will do in this step of our Wix tutorial:

 - Upload your logo: I would highly recommend having your logo before you start this process.
-Wix ADI uses it to pull coordinating colors which is crucial to making a well designed website (more details in step 7)!
+Wix ADI uses it to pull coordinating colors which are crucial to making a well-designed website (more details in step 7)!

 - Enter your contact info